Lions-1/My-Devops-Projects/K8sHelmMonitoring/README.md

 The architecture consists of several microservices (e.g., `emailservice`, `cartservice`, `currencyservice`, etc.) communicating with each other within the Kubernetes cluster.
 Each service has been containerized and deployed on GKE, managed by Kubernetes' deployment and service constructs.

 Key components:
+- **Terraform**: Provisions the GKE cluster and sets up the required infrastructure.
 - **Helm & HelmFile**: Used for templating and managing the microservices deployment.
 - **Google Kubernetes Engine (GKE)**: A fully managed Kubernetes service for deploying the application.
 - **Prometheus**: Collects real-time metrics from the application.
 - **Grafana**: Visualizes these metrics and creates dashboards for monitoring.

 ---
+## Infrastructure Provisioning with Terraform

+Terraform is used to automate the provisioning of the GKE cluster.
+Here's a brief overview of the Terraform setup:

+- **Cluster Creation**: The `main.tf` file provisions a GKE cluster with autopilot mode enabled for optimized resource management.
+- **Resource Management**: Terraform manages the lifecycle of the resources and ensures that the GKE cluster is fully configured before deployment.
+- **Modules**: The configuration is modular and reusable for different environments.

 ## Microservices Breakdown